JiweiTian/FLEP-SGS2/README.md

 For the setup we are using the following equipment:
 ```
-Raspberry Pi 2 with a UniPi extension board as the Bus6 overvoltage protection relay.
+Raspberry Pi 2 with a UniPi extension board as the Bus6 overcurrent protection relay.
 Raspberry Pi 2 as the SCADA monitoring system.
 Raspberry Pi 2 as the State Estimation algorithm calculation.
 NI USB-6001 DAQ device as the data acquisition for the HIL simulation.
-A Windows machine to run the Matlab/Simulink IEEE 9bus model and Labview code.
+A Windows machine to run the Matlab/Simulink IEEE 9bus model and Labview code for UDP/Modbus TCP communication.
 ```
 The platform: